 The FIC is focused on efficiencies and actively involved in:

-Remedial actions were prescribed for 330 non-compliant institutions and those who did not remediate their non-compliance received either admissions of non-compliance fines or are awaiting the FIC’s adjudication panel for sanctioning.
+Remedial actions were prescribed for 330 non-compliant institutions and those who did not remediate their non-compliance were consequently subjected to enforcement or monitoring.

 It wasn't all enforcement action.
 The FIC published key guidance to support Accountable Institutions, including:

-It has been a busy year all round for the FIC and Accountable Institutions.
+It has been a busy year for the FIC and Accountable Institutions.

 Taking FICA and compliance seriously must be the new normal.